 The course will involve the study of the analytical chemical techniques used in the analysis of environmental samples obtained from the atmosphere, hydrosphere, and lithosphere.
-Included in this study will be the sampling methods used for air, water, soil, food and modelling wastes, and environmental contamination.
-In addition, government regulations, hazard assessment and public awareness of these issues will be addition to discussed.
-In successfully completing examinations graduate students will be required to perform the following tasks:
+Included in this study will be the sampling methods used for air, water, soil, food and wastes, and modelling of environmental contamination.
+In addition, government regulations, hazard assessment and public awareness of these issues will be discussed.
+In addition to successfully completing examinations graduate students will be required to perform the following tasks: